-You must weigh all these factors when determining whether you are an employee or independent contractor.
+You must weigh all these factors when determining whether you are an employee or an independent contractor.
 Some factors may indicate that you are an employee, while other factors indicate that you are an independent contractor.
-There is no set number of factors that “make” you an employee or an independent contractor.
+There is no set number of factors that “makes” you an employee or an independent contractor.
 No one factor stands alone in making this determination.

-The keys to determining what your position is, is to look at the entire relationship.
+The key to determining what your position is, is to look at the entire relationship.
 Consider the degree or extent of the right to direct and control.
 Finally, document each of the factors used to come up with the determination.